gbhug5a/My_CBM_stuff/Plus4_IRQ_ACIA_error/IRQ_TEST/ReadMe.txt

+Update:  A third and fourth program have been added, and included in the .D64 image.
+The third program is the same as the second, with some delay added on either side of writing the transmit byte, just to see if that makes any difference.
+The fourth program adopts a different way of preventing the double interrupts - reading the status register again after writing the transmit byte.
+That may release the IRQ line and prevent the second interrupt.

 There are two programs here for the Plus/4 to test the behavior of the 6551 ACIA transmit interrupts.
 Each program counts the number of ACIA interrupts that take